leddoo/kibi/main.md

 - todo:
     - expose more vm features:
-        - control flow.
+        -
         - functions.
     - errors.
+    - booleans.
+        - literals.
+        - (logical) and, or, not.
+    - env def/get/set instructions.
     - migrate to "fast calls"
         - has some nice benefits:
             - vm does the copying (faster than dispatching each copy individually).